Creamy Strawberry Lemonade Popsicles

 Pour the strawberry mixture into a powerful blender, such as a Blendtec Blender, and puree until very smooth.
 I ran the “whole juice” pre-programmed functioin on my blender.

-Add the remaining ingredients: cream cheese, vanilla greek yogurt, and vanilla extract.
+Add the remaining ingredients: cream cheese, Greek yogurt, and vanilla extract.
 Puree until smooth.
 Taste and add powdered sugar if needed to adjust sweetness.
 If the sweetness is to your preference, then omit any extra.

 Pour the mixture into the popsicle molds.
 Place popsicle sticks in the center and freeze, 4 - 6 hours, or until the mixture is frozen solid.
 Some popsicle molds might take longer than others depending on the shape, size and thickness of the popsicles.